CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

    .. code-block:: bash

-      pip install requests --user
+      $ pip install requests --user
-      pip install python-dateutil --user
+      $ pip install python-dateutil --user

    Depending on your system, you may need to replace ``pip`` by ``pip3``.

 You can repeat these instruction on as many computers as you wish.
-An advantage of using version control (Git) is that it is easy to move between computers.
+Using version control (Git) makes it straightforward to move between computers.